istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

 ### _policy_

 `off` - Disable the initializer from modifying resources.
-The pending 'status.sidecar.istio.io initializer' initializer is still removed to avoid blocking creation of resources.
+The pending `status.sidecar.istio.io initializer` initializer is still removed to avoid blocking creation of resources.

 `disabled` - The initializer will not inject the sidecar into resources by default for the namespace(s) being watched.
-Resources can enable injection using the "sidecar.istio.io/inject" annotation with value of true.
+Resources can enable injection using the `sidecar.istio.io/inject` annotation with value of `true`.

 `enabled` - The initializer will inject the sidecar into resources by default for the namespace(s) being watched.
-Resources can disable injection using the "sidecar.istio.io/inject" annotation with value of false.
+Resources can disable injection using the `sidecar.istio.io/inject` annotation with value of `false`.

-#### per-workload overrides
+##### workload overrides

 Individual workloads can override the global policy using the `sidecar.istio.io/inject` annotation.
 The global policy applies